arti5an/templates/README.md

 # Nix Flake Templates

-A collection of personal nix flake templates, mainly development focussed, which I put together to save me a minute or three while writing software.
+A collection of personal nix flake templates, mainly development focussed, which I put together to save me a minute or three whilst writing software.

 ## Pre-requisites